lowderchris/setup-OS/README.md

 ```

 ## To-do
-- Generate script to automate most of this...
-- Tidy all of this up
+- Tidy all of this up, sync with actual script
 - Add a bit of explanitory text